Congressional candidate accused of defrauding Goose Creek church

 In 2018, the church, affectionately nicknamed the ‘little church back in the woods’, suffered severe roof damage during a storm.
 Smalls hired pubic adjuster Michael Addison to help her navigate the insurance claim process.

 “He told us that he could help us get the money to get the church fixed and that what we had to do was sign the church over to him as the caretaker of the church and that is what we did,” she said.
 “We entrusted him.
-He said we did not have to worry about anything from then on out,” she continued.
+He said we did not have to worry about anything from then on out.”

 “It still wasn’t moving.
 Things weren’t getting done so I realized that this man was probably scamming us and every time we call him now we still can’t get in touch with him.
 He always says he is busy or in a conference,” she said.